ZainHassan12/Ambulance-App/README.md

 A new Flutter project.

 This includes:
-Firebase OTP verification
+Firebase OTP verification,
-Firebase Firestore
+Firebase Firestore,
 Google Map Implementation